mloesch/sickle/doc/customizing.rst

 Sickle provides Python representations for all OAI-specific items.
 However, although it works fine with Dublin-Core-encoded metadata payloads, the :class:`sickle.models.Record` class implementation may not be compatible with all metadata formats out there.

 In this case you can write your own reflection classes by subclassing the default implementations.
 Then you need to implement the XML unpacking yourself by overriding the :meth:`unpack` method::

     from sickle.models import Record

     class MyRecord(Record):
-        def unpack(self, xml):
         # Your XML unpacking implementation goes here.
-            #
-            return {...}

 Next, associate your implementation with OAI verbs in the :class:`~sickle.app.Sickle` object.
 In this case, we want the :class:`~sickle.app.Sickle` object to